Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Salesforce.com.md

 - **Status**: Users can sync Artifacts'Status from/to Spira if their object has a field named like that.
 - **Comments**: Users can sync Artifacts'Comments from/to Spira if their object has a field named like that.

+!!! warning
     Note: Do not forget to map the standard fields Priority, Importance, Severity, Type and Status in the "Standard Field Data Mapping" menu of the Data Sync configuration.
 Otherwise, they won't be synced.

     Note 2: In case your Salesforce instance does not allow creating/updating the "Name" field of the record, the add-on will try to update/create the field "Title" instead.
 For that, make sure you have this field configured in your instance.

 ![](img/SalesforceDotCom_07-2.png)